 Seasons change, and so do the temperatures and conditions for running.
 But that doesn't mean your running routine has to be paused.
-Read on to learn what to wear when running in different temperatures.
+You just need to know what

 When the weather drops, it's important to keep your body temperature warm.
 This will help prevent injury and keep you comfortable during your run so you can focus on your performance.
 For this, you need thin layers that trap heat and can adjust as you exert yourself to warm up naturally.